Lesson 7: Apps and Storage

 Students should understand that there are different types of input to a computer, which may be appropriate for different types of programs.
 They also may see that some information (English-Spanish dictionary) can either be stored on the computer itself, or accessed over the Internet as input.
 Students should be able to identify the camera image (Spanish text) as input, the translation as processing, and the display screen image (English text) as output.

-Review: Quickly review the input, storage, processing, and output model of a computer
+Review: Quickly review the input, storage, processing, and output model of a computer.
+You may choose to use the What is a Computer? - Graphic.

 Display: Display the photo of the translation app in App Exploration - Sample App - Presentation, or use an app that you think would be relevant to students.